qx-7/meadwell.net/meadwell.net/content/library/_index.md

     shelf: Reviews
 ---

 Welcome to my Library!
 I'll make sure these pages are maintained and kept up-to-date to the best of my ability.
+This is a list of living reference works.

 Pages are organized into shelves by topic.
 Have fun browsing!